 - Whale Watching: September is one of the best times to catch a glimpse of blue whales, humpbacks, and minke whales as they migrate from Alaska to Baja California in Mexico.

 September Travel Tips

-- If you want to go to the Monterey Jazz Festival, don't wait until the last minute to buy tickets.
-Arena seating and single-day tickets go on sale in July, and they often sell out by late August.
+- Don't wait until the last minute to purchase tickets to the Monterey Jazz Festival.
+Arena seating and single-day tickets go on sale in July and they often sell out by late August.

 - If you want to go camping at a California state park in September, make your reservations six months ahead of time.

 - If you're planning to camp at Yosemite National Park in September, the deadline to book a site is May 15.
 You can make your reservation online or by phone at 877-444-6777.